ChrisWhealy/DistributedSystemNotes/Lecture 5.md

 ***Sending*** and ***receiving*** can be understood quite intuitively, but in the context of distributed systems, the concept of ***message delivery*** has a highly specific meaning:

 * ***Sending***
     The explicit act of causing a message to be transmitted.
-The sending process has complete control over when, or even if, that message is sent; therefore, message sending is active.
+    The sending process has complete control over when or even if a message is sent; therefore, sending a message is entirely ***active***.
 * ***Receiving***
     An action that happens when a message arrives.
-The receiving process has no control over when or even if a message arrives &mdash; they just show up... or not.
-Therefore, from the perspective of the receiving process, receiving is passive.
+    The receiving process has no control over when or even if a message arrives &mdash; they just show up randomly... or not.
+Therefore, from the perspective of the receiving process, receiving a message is entirely ***passive***.
 * ***Delivery***
-    Any processing performed on a message after it has been received.
-For the receiving process, it can choose when and if to handle the received message; therefore, message delivery is active.
-    For instance, even though you have no control over when you will receive messages, you can choose to place those messages into a queue and only process them at some time in the future you deem to be correct.
-    This is known as ***delivering*** a received message which is distinct from simply receiving a message.
+    The purpose of the term ***Delivery*** is to distinguish the passive act of receiving a message from the active choice to start processing the contents of that message.
+You can't decide when you're going to receive a message, but you can decide when and if to process its contents; therefore, although receiving a message is passive, the choice to deliver a message is entirely ***active***.
+    For example, by placing a received message into a queue, a process can defer message delivery until some additional set of conditions becomes true.

 ### FIFO (or Ordered) Delivery